aarmora/jordan-uses-luminati/readme.md

 # Jordan Uses Luminati

 This package has some sample code using [Luminati.io](https://luminati.io/?affiliate=ref_5f240848c7669177abf8ef2a).
-Positionstack is an API that is extremely easy to use for any kind of location or geocoding.

 ## Getting Started